gsdu8g9/alexa-peek/README.md

 Alexa Peek
 ==========
-I wanted to perform some HTML analysis of the top listed Alexa websites, but I haven't thought of anything terribly interesting to analyse yet.
+I wanted to have some base code to quickly perform an analysis of the top listed Alexa websites if required.
+However, I haven't thought of anything terribly interesting to analyse yet.
 At the moment, it grabs the top 10 listed Alexa websites and prints out their META description.

+It would prove a useful starting point for anyone wanting to scrape webpages for any reason, hence I've put it up here.

 Requirements
 ------------